-The clock mechanism has six different elements: a large square movement for the actual time with the small white dial shown on the clock tower through the canvas, the grand sonnerie movement rings the hours, quarters and halfs on six gongs, a repetition, control of the hands; the spring for the principal movement is signed and dated ‘Borel jeune a Paris 1837, the repetition is signed ‘Montaudon 1837; the principal music box plays six songs; the music is set off at the 3/4 hour, and the hour.
+The clock mechanism has six different elements; a large square movement for the actual time with the small white dial shown on the clock tower through the canvas, the grand sonnerie movement rings the hours, quarters and halfs on six gongs, a repetition, control of the hands.
+The spring for the principal movement is signed and dated ‘Borel jeune a Paris 1837’.
+The repetition is signed ‘Montaudon 1837 and the principal music box plays six songs.
+The music itself is set off at the 3/4 hour, and the hour.
 Gongs for the hour are on the left, gongs for the quarter hours are on the right.

 Louis Vincent Fouquet (1803-1869), was born in Orleans in Burgundy where he first studied at the School of Design.
 He continued his studies under the direct tutorship of Alexandre Gabriel Decamps.
 Fouquet exhibited for the first time at the Paris salon in 1827 and again forty years later in 1868.

 Dimensions of frame: 48 ” ( 122 cm ) W x 36″ ( 92 cm ) H x 6″ ( 15 cm ) D